-For some women, a trip to the hairdressers brings not only a cut, wash, and a plate of biscuits, but also great deal of anxiety.
-One minute we're dead set on growing Nicole Scherzinger-esque mermaid lengths and only want less than an inch off, the next we're after a cool AF lob like Emma Stone - and that's before we even know if they are the most flattering cuts for our face.
+For some women, a trip to the hairdressers brings not only a cut, wash, and a plate of biscuits, but also a great deal of anxiety.
+One minute we're dead set on growing Nicole Scherzinger-esque mermaid lengths and only want less than an inch off, the next we're after a cool AF lob - and that's before we even know if they are the most flattering cuts for our face.
 Ugh, what's a girl who can't decide to do?

 Hairdresser extraordinaire John Frieda has come up with a solution that makes choosing a cut that is both stylish and flattering to our exact face shape a lot easier.
 Known as the 2.25 inches method, it's a simple measuring technique which means we'll never have to face haircut regret again.
 So how does it work?